 Short interest in Phillips 66

-Why the change in sentiment?
+Why the fall in bearish sentiment?